 - To save time use onion and garlic powder, and precook your meat-free sausages earlier in the day or even the day before, and simply keep in the fridge until required.

-- For this recipe meat-free Richmond sausages were used, but of course any vegan sausage is perfect.
+- For this recipe meat-free Richmond sausages were used, but of course any vegan sausage can be used.

 Nutrition